-My mom and I recently stayed a long weekend in the little city, spending a surprisingly warm and sunny time exploring, eating, and shopping.
-We arrived via Eurostar on a Saturday evening, and were met with the unexpected: The main square had been transformed into a live music/DJ festival while the surrounding streets hosted a funfair, a far cry from the quiet, historic reputation Bruges has earned.
+My mom and I recently stayed a long weekend in Bruges, spending a surprisingly warm and sunny time exploring, eating, and shopping.
+We arrived via Eurostar on a Saturday evening, and were met with the unexpected.
+The main square had been transformed into a live music/DJ festival while the surrounding streets hosted a funfair, a far cry from the quiet, historic reputation Bruges has earned.

 But the next morning, beer cups and carnival prizes cleared away, showed the city for what it really is, a quaint, relaxing, and picturesque escape from London life.

-The city is easy to get around and is the perfect place to spend a weekend wandering cobbled streets.
+The city is easy to get around and is the perfect place to spend a weekend in Bruges wandering cobbled streets.